 It took me a very long time to try kombucha.
 To be honest, it sounded less than appetizing.
 Fermented tea?
-And hearing the term “kombucha mushroom” pretty much sealed the deal.
-I was sure I was going to hate it.
-Now, I know there are still some haters out there.
-And that’s totally okay.
-I, however, have changed my ways!
-Not only am I a kombucha lover, I also brew it at home.
+After hearing the term “kombucha mushroom” I was sure I was going to hate it.
+Surprise, turns out I’m a kombucha lover, and I also brew it at home.
 I use a simple continuous brew kombucha method.
-That means that I am always brewing a batch so there’s always a few bottles ready to go in my fridge.
+That means that I am always brewing a batch, so there are always a few bottles ready to go in my fridge.

-Kefir grains are a different kind of SCOBY that function in a similar manor.
-The strains of yeast and bacteria present in the SCOBY ferment the sugar in the tea and turn it into a probiotic rich, effervescent beverage.
+Kefir grains are a different kind of SCOBY that function in a similar manner.
+The strains of yeast and bacteria present in the SCOBY ferment the sugar in the tea and turn it into a probiotic-rich, effervescent beverage.

 You need a SCOBY culture to start your own batch.
 A new “baby” SCOBY forms or grows on top of the “mother” SCOBY with each new batch.
 If you can find a friend willing to share, that’s a great way to get started.
-Or you can order online from a reputable source, like Cultures For Health.
+Or you can order online from a reputable source, like Cultures for Health.

 —2 cups raw kombucha (from a previous batch or purchased)

 —13 cups filtered water

-—8–10 bags tea (black, green or white)
+—8–10 bags tea (black, green, or white)

 —1 cup sugar